allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 ## The first assumption
 We have a mocked implementation as the schedule creator.
 It is OK to test logic at the unit test level, but not enough to run a prototype.

-After a short call we know more — there will be six slots, two hours each, starting at 8:oo a.m.
+After a short call with our customer we know more about daily schedule — there are six slots, two hours each, starting at 8:oo a.m.

-We also know that this algorithm for shifts generation is very, very simple and it is going to be changed soon (e.g. to accommodate for holidays, etc.).
+We also know that this recipe for daily schedule is very, very simple and it is going to be changed soon (e.g. to accommodate for holidays, etc.).
-All this later, now we are in the prototype stage and we know that this is not going to be a problem for us.
+All these issues will be solved later, now we are in the prototype stage and our desired outcome is to have a working demo for our stranger.

 Where to put this simple implementation of the schedule creator — for now domain used an interface for that.
 Are we going to put implementation of this interface to the infrastructure package and treat it